Built in Switzerland · Private by architecture · Neutral by jurisdiction

 • Tenant-held keys, generated and rotated by your administrator.
 We never receive a copy.
 Neither does the infrastructure provider

-This is the substrate underneath every promise this page makes.
+This is the substrate underneath the Dedicated tier's no-knowledge guarantee.
 Without it, "no one but you can see your data" is something you have to trust.
 With it, it is something you can verify.

 A note about this page